Whole Wheat Pita Pockets

 1 teaspoon cinnamon

-1/2 cup (1 stick) butter, softened
+1/2 cup (1 stick) butter, softened Instructions:

 1. Grease a 9×13-inch baking dish.
 Place torn challah in a layer in the baking dish.
 (Dish should be at least 3/4 full.)

-vanilla.
+2. In a medium-sized mixing bowl, lightly beat the eggs, sugar and vanilla.
 Add the milk and mix.
 Pour over the bread.
-Cover dish and
+Cover dish and refrigerate overnight.

-smooth out into a layer in the bottom again.
-Sprinkle fruit over the top
+4. In the morning, stir the bread mixture in the baking dish, and smooth out into a layer in the bottom again.
+Sprinkle fruit over the top and then sprinkle the crumb topping over the fruit.

-6. Serve hot and enjoy! ๐Ÿ™‚ We also like the leftovers, cold. ๐Ÿ™‚
+6. Serve hot and enjoy! πŸ™‚ We also like the leftovers, cold. πŸ™‚

 Overnight Challah French Toast